British academic on way home from UAE after pardon for spying conviction

 His family have cast him as a dedicated researcher who fell foul of the UAE’s security and justice system.
 The UAE cast him as a British spy who was given a fair trial for grave espionage offences.

+His family dispute the UAE account.
+They said he was an academic whose dissertation research focused on sensitive topics in the UAE such as security structures, tribalism and the consolidation of political power in Abu Dhabi.

+Like most Gulf states, the UAE brooks little public criticism of ruling family members, senior officials or policy and has prosecuted pro-democracy activists for what it calls insulting the country’s leaders.

-Writing by Guy Faulconbridge, Editing by Alistair Smout
+Additional reporting by Katie Paul; Writing by Guy Faulconbridge, Editing by Alistair Smout